superseriousbusiness/gotosocial/docs/advanced/caching/assets-media.md

 The `expires` directive adds the necessary headers to inform the client how long it may cache the resource:

 * For assets, which may change on each release, 5 minutes is used in this example
-* For attachments, which should never change once they're created, `max` is used instead setting the cache expiry to the 31st of December 2037.
+* For attachments, which should never change once they're created, we currently use one week

 For other options, see the nginx documentation on the [`expires` directive](https://nginx.org/en/docs/http/ngx_http_headers_module.html#expires).

 Nginx does not add cache headers to 4xx or 5xx response codes so a failure to fetch an asset won't get cached by clients.
 The `autoindex off` directive tells nginx to not serve a directory listing.
 This should be the default but it doesn't hurt to be explicit.
 The added `add_header` lines set additional options for the `Cache-Control` header: